jasonleebrown/machuruku/README.md

 # machuruku
 Machuruku is an R package developed with [Wilson X. Guillory](https://scholar.google.com/citations?user=a_n1uCIAAAAJ&hl=en) for phylogenetic niche modeling.
 Machuruku estimates ancestral distributions based on ancestral niche reconstructions and niche-modeling.
 The most update version of this is hosted on Wilson's Github: https://github.com/wxguillo/machuruku.
-Please stay tunned for our paper on this in Systematic Biology!
+Please stay tunned for the assocaited paper coming soon in Systematic Biology!

 To install Machuruku, simply run the following in R:
 ```